ExploreMapCompareBlogSign in

 Academies of the Antelope Valley: No single number tells this school's story.
 Here's the honest picture.

-Academies of the Antelope Valley posts 30% meeting the standard and 7.8% exceeding it, against 40% and 17.3% statewide.
+Academies of the Antelope Valley posts 30% meeting the standard and 7.8% exceeding it, against 39% and 16.8% statewide.
 The gaps and the bright spots below are the real read.

-6300 West Avenue L, 93536·Antelope Valley Union High·Quartz Hill·Grades 6-12·677 students·54% low-income·Charter·2024–25 CAASPP·(661) 943-3031·Website
+6300 West Avenue L, 93536 (opens in new tab)·Antelope Valley Union High·Quartz Hill·Grades 6-12·677 students·54% low-income·Charter·2024–25 CAASPP·(661) 943-3031·Website

 Charter school — publicly funded, independently operated, open enrollment via lottery.
 Learn more